 |||Resident Withholding Tax||||$3,101|

 The debit to “Income Tax Expense” brings to account the expense to be recognized based on the year-end income tax calculation in Table 1.
 The next two credits draw-down on the “prepaid” taxes asset accounts, provisional and RWT, made through the year.
-While the final credit to “Bank” reflects the terminal tax payment by ABC to the tax authorities.
+At the same time, the final credit to “Bank” reflects the terminal tax payment by ABC to the tax authorities.

 Of course, this model assumes there is no ring-fencing of income and different tax rates.
 In most tax jurisdictions this does not apply to companies, ie all of their income is grouped together for income tax calculations.
 Whereas in many jurisdictions this is not the case for individual tax payers where interest income is taxed differently to wages for example.

 That brings us to the end of our look into how the accounting journal entries for withholding tax work.
 We trust you have found this useful, and we have been able to answer the question of the debits and credits around withholding tax payments.
 We always welcome your constructive feedback about our articles; please drop us a comment below.
 You can also use our Ask a Question page or Contact Us channel.